Suresh-Force/project1/README.md

-# HR Management Application Project 👨‍💼🖥️
+# Employee Management System Project 👨‍💼🖥️

 ---

 ## Project Overview

-Welcome to the HR Management Application on Salesforce!
-This project is a comprehensive solution for managing HR-related tasks, leveraging the power of Salesforce CRM.
-It includes custom objects, triggers, Lightning web components (LWC), and more to streamline HR processes.
+Welcome to the Employee Management Application on Salesforce!
+This project Streamlines Employee Management processes with a comprehensive application featuring easy data input, dynamic record displays, and efficient search functionalities for different records, ensuring seamless management of information, and leveraging the power of Salesforce CRM.
+It includes custom objects, triggers, Lightning web components (LWC), and more to streamline Employee Management processes.

 ## Project Structure